-Shrubs are some of the best bushes for windbreaks because of their small stature; they seal your home against potential airflow at the ground level.
+Shrubs are some of the best bushes for windbreaks because of their small stature; they seal your home against potential airflow in small spaces at the ground level.
 For most of these plant types, 2-3 rows should suffice for an effective windbreak.
 Additionally, the placement is severely important.
 You will want to place your windbreak rows 2-5 times the full-grown height of the trees away from your house.
-The distance puts your house in a pocket where airflow will circulate over and around.
+The distance puts your house in a microclimate pocket where airflow will circulate over and around.

 - Plant at least two different species of plants to ensure survival in the event of pest infestation

 - Plant your small shrubs at least 12 inches away from the exterior of your home for pest control purposes

 Your region’s climate is also a great determinant of windbreak planning.
 The Department of Energy has great information on how to naturally landscape to create a better, energy efficient home.
 You can also check out other landscaping ideas.